zimmerzam/lattice-proteins/examples/README.md

 # Example files description #

+You can build all the examples with the command `make`

-## structures.cpp ##
+## sequences.cpp ##

-This programs allows the user to compute all the self-avoiding-walks (**saw**s) of a given length on a square lattice.
+This is a really very simple (and useless?) program I wrote in order to show how to use the **iterator** class.
+The program iterates all the possible five-char strings of 'A','B' and 'C'.

-In order to build the executable use the command `make structures`.
+In order to build the executable use the command `make sequences`.

 The usage is very simple.
 Write

-`./structures -l length [options]`
+`./sequences -l length [options]`

 where *length* is an integer relative to the number of residues in the saw.

+The output is in the *sequence format* described in the *example_data_files* README.

+Use the option *-h* for a comprehensive list of options and/or for help.

+## saw.cpp ##

+This programs allows the user to compute all the self-avoiding-walks (**saw**s) of a given length on a square or cubic lattice.

+In order to build the executable use the command `make saw`.

+The usage is very simple.
+Write

+`./saw -l length [options]`

+where *length* is an integer relative to the number of residues in the saw.

 By default the program prints the number of different saws it computed.
-If the option *-p* is passed, it prints all the saws in the SAW format described above.
+If the option *-p* is passed, it prints all the saws in the *path format* described in the *example_data_files* README.

 Use the option *-h* for help.